About KneeCare – Specialised Biodex Testing of the Knee and Hip, and Expert Treatment

 She has completed a Masters degree investigating the relationship between cardiovascular fitness and knee osteoarthritis which is awaiting publication in a leading physiotherapy journal.
 This was a joint venture between AUT University and North Shore Hospital which allowed Brydie to form strong connections within the physiotherapy industry.
 Brydie is an attentive therapist who can easily balance a busy workload with family commitments.
 She provides excellent patient centred care and is an essential member of the KneeCare team.

-Josh is able to offer Biodex testing, which is used to rehab and predict outcomes for knee recovery particularly with ACL injures, working alongside Company Director Geoff Potts whilst he completes his PhD.
+Josh is able to offer Biodex testing, which is used to rehab and predict outcomes for knee recovery, particularly with ACL injures.
+Josh is working alongside Company Director, Geoff Potts, whilst he completes his PhD.